AdobeDocs/journeys.en/help/using/beta/acc-action.md

 This integration allows you to send emails, push notifications and SMS using Adobe Campaign Classic Transactional Messaging capabilities.

-The connection between the Journey Orchestration and Campaign Classic instances is setup by Adobe at provisioning.
+The connection between the Journey Orchestration and Campaign Classic instances is setup by Adobe at provisioning time.

 >[!CAUTION]
 >